Medical Device SOUP Analysis

 1. Identification: The first step is identifying all SOUP components within a medical device.
 This requires a thorough inventory of all software elements, including their source, version, and function within the device.

-2. Risk Assessment: Each SOUP component should undergo a risk assessment once identified.
+2. Risk Assessment: Once identified, each SOUP component should undergo a risk assessment.
 This involves evaluating the potential impact of a component failing or being compromised.
 Factors such as the criticality of the device’s function, the potential for harm, and the likelihood of exploitation are considered.

 3. Vulnerability Analysis: Assessing the vulnerabilities of SOUP components involves examining known security issues, the history of updates and patches, and the robustness of the underlying code.
 This step often involves collaboration with cybersecurity experts.